Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 How to get consistent scores from diverse lean leaders

 Transcribe the scores

 from your handwritten checklist into the 'Score' column.

 Use the dropdown lists to select scores from 1-5

 and notice how the sub-totals for each section are automatically updated and color coded

-Transcribe your hand-written comments to the 'Comments' section below the Audit Checklist.
+Optionally transcribe your hand-written comments to the 'Comments' section.

 You can print this Comments section